bdesham/clj-plist/README.md

 ## Notes

-**This library is no longer under active development.** Pull requests are still welcome.

 The entire plist is sucked into memory at once, so there’s a relatively low limit on the size of the plist that can be loaded.
 (Trying to import my “iTunes Music Library.xml”, which is 16.2 MiB, causes a heap overflow on my system with the default Java memory limits.)
 Some sort of lazy loading would fix this.

 Binary plist files are not supported (see [issue 1]).
 In the meantime, you can use `plutil` on OS X to convert binary plist files to XML plist files via `/usr/bin/plutil -convert xml1 -o output.plist input.plist`.